 For Ranging/SL Positioning service exposure to a UE through PC5 in the following way:

-- SL Positioning Client UE discovers one of the two or more UEs described in clause 5.6.1, e.g. the SL Reference UE(s) or Target UE(s), using the Ranging/SL Positioning application specific Application Layer IDs;
+- SL Positioning Client UE discovers one of the two or more UEs described in clause 5.6.1, e.g. the SL Reference UE(s) or Target UE(s), using Ranging/SL Positioning UE discovery procedure (refer to subclause 6.4.);

 - SL Positioning Client UE invokes the Ranging/SL Positioning service request to the discovered UE, e.g. SL Reference UE/Target UE, with the attributes described in clause 5.6.1.
-This request includes in the User Info field the Application Layer ID of the SL Positioning Client UE, and the SL Reference UE(s) and Target UE(s).
+For absolute location, this service request includes the SL Positioning Client UE's user info and Target UE's user info, and may also include the user info for a list of candidate Located UE(s).
+For relative location or ranging information, the service request includes the SL Positioning Client UE's user info, Target UE's user info, and SL Reference UE's user info.
 The Ranging/SL Positioning service request/response is conveyed by PC5-U and handled in the Ranging/SL Positioning layer.
-The signalling is handled as application layer traffic by V2X layer or 5G ProSe layer.
+The Ranging/SL positioning service request/response is handled as application layer traffic by V2X layer or 5G ProSe layer.

-- The UE providing the exposure service triggers the authorization of SL Positioning Client UE for the Ranging/SL Positioning service invocation, performs the Ranging/SL positioning control between SL Reference UE and Target UE (as defined in clause 5.3), and returns the Ranging/SL positioning result to SL Positioning Client UE.
+- The UE which received a SL positioning service request from SL Positioning Client UE triggers the authorization of SL Positioning Client UE for the Ranging/SL Positioning service invocation, performs the Ranging/SL positioning control between SL Reference UE and Target UE (as defined in clause 5.3), and returns the Ranging/SL positioning result to SL Positioning Client UE.